 Hardest Hit Fund®

-The Agency sells tax-exempt Mortgage Revenue Bonds and uses the proceeds to finance low-cost mortgages for first-time home buyers with low and moderate incomes.
-(The Agency’s FirstHome Mortgage is currently not available.)
-The Agency also converts part of its bond authority into Mortgage Credit Certificates, which provide a federal tax credit for first-time home buyers and qualified military veterans.
+The Agency sells tax-exempt Mortgage Revenue Bonds and uses the proceeds to finance mortgages and downpayment assistance for first-time home buyers and military veterans with low and moderate incomes.
+The Agency also converts part of its bond authority into Mortgage Credit Certificates, which provide a federal tax credit for qualified first-time home buyers and military veterans.

 The Agency administers the federal HOME Investment Partnerships Program for the state.
 Congress created this block grant program in 1990 to provide states and localities with a flexible funding source to meet their diverse housing needs.
 States receive 40 percent of total HOME funding, and localities receive 60 percent directly from the U.S. Department of Housing and Urban Development (HUD) based on a formula determining need.